An unpicking of whether ‘DIY Company Closure’ still does the business, or is just comic misadventure.

 “The duty owed to shareholders will be secondary; while the interests of shareholders remain relevant during any period in which the company is, or may be, insolvent, the directors must act in what they consider to be in the best interests of the company’s creditors.”

-To some directors then, putting out a line to creditors that they know or hope won’t be acted on – as per Spongebob’s invite for them to wind-up the company, might smack of duty-dereliction.
+To some directors, then, putting out a line to creditors that they know or hope won’t be acted on (as per Spongebob’s invite for them to wind-up the company themselves), might smack of duty-dereliction.

 Insolvency Practitioner Lisa Thomas doesn’t sound like she’ll be advising too many directors to take the punt, even though, refreshingly, she confirmed her services aren’t compulsory if you’re a company wanting to close.